rate-json/default/README.md

 ---

 ## Disclaimer
-This data is provided **for free** and is **not intended for trading/financial decisions**.
+This project is an open-source, non-commercial, and purely educational/research tool.
+It merely aggregates publicly available historical data and does not engage in price discovery, currency trading, or setting market rates.

-While it is generated with high care, it comes **with no warranty** of accuracy, completeness, or availability.
+The data is provided **"as is" for free**, without any express or implied warranties regarding accuracy, completeness, or real-time availability.
+Use at your own risk.

 ---